MeshA*: Efficient Path Planning With Motion Primitives: Problem Statement

 \textbf{Motion Primitives}.
 The kinematic constraints and physical capabilities of the mobile agent are encapsulated in \textit{motion primitives}, each representing a short kinodynamically-feasible motion (i.e., a continuous state change).
-We assume that these primitives align with the discretization, meaning that transitions occur between two discrete states, such as $(i, j, \theta)$ and $(i', j', \theta')$.
-In other words, the motion starts at the center of a grid cell, ends at the center of another cell, and the agent's heading at the endpoints belongs to a finite set of possible headings.
-Each primitive is additionally associated with the \emph{collision trace}, which is a sequence of cells swept by the agent when execution the motion, and \emph{cost} which is a positive number (e.g. the length of the primitive).
+We assume these primitives align with the discretization, meaning that transitions occur between two discrete states, such as $(i, j, \theta)$ and $(i', j', \theta')$.
+In other words, each motion starts and ends at the center of a grid cell, with its endpoint headings belonging to the finite set $\Theta$.
+Each primitive is additionally associated with the \emph{collision trace}, which is a sequence of cells swept by the agent when executing the motion, and \emph{cost} which is a positive number (e.g. the length of the primitive).

 For a given state $s=(i, j, \theta)$ there is a finite number of motion primitives that the agent can use to move to other states.
 Moreover, we assume that there can be no more than one primitive leading to each other state, which corresponds to the intuitive understanding of a primitive as an elementary motion.
-We also consider that the space of discrete states, along with the primitives, is \textit{regular}; that is, for any $\delta_i, \delta_j \in \mathds{Z}$ if there exist a motion primitive connecting $(i, j, \theta)$ and $(i',j',\theta')$ then there also exists one from $(i+\delta_i,j+\delta_j,\theta)$ to $(i'+\delta_i,j'+\delta_j,\theta')$.
+We also consider that the space of discrete states, along with the primitives, is \textit{regular}; that is, for any $\delta_i, \delta_j \in \mathds{Z}$ if there exists a motion primitive connecting $(i, j, \theta)$ and $(i',j',\theta')$ then there also exists one from $(i+\delta_i,j+\delta_j,\theta)$ to $(i'+\delta_i,j'+\delta_j,\theta')$.
 While the endpoints of such primitives are distinct, the motion itself is not.
 This means that the collision traces of these primitives differ only by a parallel shift of the cells, and their costs coincide.
+Thus, we can consider a canonical set of primitives, \textit{control set}, from which all others can be obtained through parallel translation.
+We assume that such a set is finite and is computed in advance according to the specific motion model of the mobile agent.
+To avoid ambiguity, we clarify the usage of the term ``primitive''.
+Unless specified otherwise, it refers to a specific motion between two discrete states.
+When we intend to refer to a motion template, we will explicitly state that the primitive is \textit{from the control set}.
+Such a template, instantiated at a discrete state, yields an exact primitive.